The meaning language creates, the way it is created

 very subtle analysis of meaning indeed, and thus is a stunning way to high

-At the heart of this idea is the realisation that we are not born with any meaning; that what we are born with is a nervous or sensory system that responds to the external environment ; and that the mind knows things by their differences from other things.
-It's as if the mind needs, or creates, a world of "opposites" in order to understand the world.
+At the heart of this idea is the realisation that we are not born with any meaning already planted in our mind; that what we are born with is a nervous or sensory system that responds to the external environment ; and that the mind is able to 'know' a thing by its difference from other things in its group.
+It's as if the mind needs, or creates, a world of contrasting 'opposites' in order to understand it.
 As we grow up and mature, we learn more things, and this sense of "opposites" is refined more and more - but it still stays with us, as if somehow "hard wired" into the mind.
 This might explain a child's fascination with "opposites" as most children assume that everything has one, thus "up and down"; "girls and boys"; "black and white"; inside and outside"; "sick and healthy" and so on.
 A moment's thought will show, however, that the two ideas are not "opposites" at all, only when viewed and considered rather superficially.
 For example, there is no "upside down" in space, and colours are an effect created by electromagnetic radiation on the retina.